-- Any single vehicle with a gross vehicle weight rating (GVWR) of 26,001 pounds or more. - A trailer with a GVWR of more than 10,000 pounds if the gross combination weight rating (GCWR) is 26,001 pounds - A vehicle designed to transport 16 or more passengers (including the driver). - Any size vehicle that is used in the transportation of any material that requires hazardous materials placards or any quantity of a material listed as a select agent or toxin in 42 CFR 73.
+- Has a gross vehicle weight rating (GVWR) of 26,001 or more pounds; or - A trailer with a GVWR of more than 10,000 pounds if the gross combination weight rating (GCWR) is 26,001 pounds or more; or - Is designed to transport 16 or more passengers, including the driver; or is designed to transport more than 10 passengers, including the driver, and used to transport students under the age of 21 years to and from school; or - Any size vehicle that is used in the transportation of any material that requires hazardous materials placards or any quantity of a material listed as a select agent or toxin in 42 CFR 73.
+Federal regulations, through the Department of Homeland Security, require a background check and fingerprinting for the hazardous materials endorsement.